anttijuu/FinnishPIDVerifier/Sources/FinnishPIDVerifier.docc/FinnishPIDVerifier.md

 Test PID: 211123A965F: born: 21.11.2023, gender: male
 ```

-The library is localized to English and Finnish.
+The library is localized to Finnish, Swedish and English.
 Date formats are fixed, but `genderString` and `description` return strings for these languages.

 ### Using in your projects